Maddious/RiTA-DiscordBot/README.md

 #### 4. Updating Database

 * Once the bot has been deployed with the successfully updated fork you will need to update the database using some commands.
-* Please run the following commands in consecutive order:
+* Run the following commands in order
   * **`!t settings updatedb`**
   * **`!t settings dbfix`**
   * **`!t embed on`** or **`!t embed off`** (value of the translation style)